top of page

 DO YOU TEACH ONLINE?

-WHAT WILL I NEED FOR MY LESSONS, and what resources are supplied?
+WHAT WILL I NEED FOR MY LESSONS, AND WHAT RESOURCES ARE SUPPLIED?

 A pair of sticks, a notebook, and an open-minded attitude are the bare minimum requirements to get the most out of your tuition.
 Ear protection is also heavily recommended as there will always be a small risk of hearing damage when playing loud instruments.
 You wont actually need a drum kit itself to begin taking lessons as quite a lot of rhythm can be taught without.
 However, students that pursue learning the drum kit as a longer-term hobby may struggle without regular access to one.